KW Sagittarii

-KW Sagittarii is a red supergiant star, located approximately 2420 pc away from the Sun in the direction of the constellation Sagittarius.
+KW Sagittarii is a red supergiant or hypergiant star, located approximately 2420 pc away from the Sun in the direction of the constellation Sagittarius.
 It is one of the largest known stars, with a diameter about 1,000 times larger than the Sun.
 If placed at the center of the Solar System, the star's surface would engulf Mars, coming close to Jupiter's orbit.

 Variability

 AAVSO light curve of KW Sgr from 1 January 1990 to 24 November 2010.
 Up is brighter and down is fainter.
 Day numbers are Julian day.

 In 1942, Henrietta Hill Swope listed KW Sagittarii as a variable star.
 It varies erratically in brightness over a range of about two magnitudes.
 It is classified as a semiregular variable, although the listed period of 670 days is poorly defined.
 The peculiar cool spectrum has led to comparisons with symbiotic variables, but it is no longer considered to be a cataclysmic binary.